a11yproject/a11yproject.com/_posts/2013-01-25-check-comprehension-level.md

 ---
-title: "Quick test: Check Comprehension Level"
+title: "Quick test: Check comprehension level"
 description: "Using these tools you can check the reading level of your written content."
 author: greg_tarnoff
 layout: post